The British Aerobatics Code of Conduct

 Arrival at and departure from the host airfield shall be in the normal manner prescribed for visiting aircraft.

-Aerobatic practice flights at or within 5nm of the host airfield during the week leading up to the contest are prohibited to competing pilots unless specifically authorized by both the host airfield authority and the Contest Director.
+Aerobatic practice flights at or within 10 nm of the host airfield during the week leading up to the contest are prohibited to competing pilots unless specifically authorised by both the host airfield authority and the Contest Director.

 Competing pilots shall at all times understand that they are guests of the host airfield and act accordingly.